Trust40-Project/PCM-2-Ensembles/README.md

 ## Further development

+1. It should be validated if created policies can be used in the real world.
 1. It should be checked if it is possible to reimplement functionalities of the com.att.research.xacml and com.att.research.xacml-pdp libraries in order to be able to avoid extra dependencies.
 1. As the project de.uka.ipd.sdq.workflow.launchconfig has some problems with tabs, I implemented some functionality of the project inside of the launch project.
 It would be better to fix the problems in the de.uka.ipd.sdq.workflow.launchconfig/ project and use it from the launch project.
 There are some small bugs and deprecated classes/methods.